 At the 538-room all-suite beachfront Hotel Riu Palace Costa Rica, kids love the Splash Water World water park and slides (and the other four swimming pools) as well as the RiuLand Kids Club.
 Parents appreciate the Renova Spa and two-bedroom family suites with a bathtub.

-Situated on the edge of Matapalo Beach in the Guanacaste Province next to its sister hotel, Riu Guanacaste, inclusive options at this Costa Rica beach resort cover all meals, snacks, beverages, 24-hour room service, sports and activities, daytime and evening entertainment, and one introductory scuba diving lesson.
+Situated on the edge of Matapalo Beach in the Guanacaste Province next to its sister resort, Hotel Riu Guanacaste, inclusive options at this Costa Rica beach resort cover all meals, snacks, beverages, 24-hour room service, sports and activities, daytime and evening entertainment, and one introductory scuba diving lesson.

 In addition to its buffet restaurant, Hotel Riu Palace has four themed restaurants on site for families to enjoy.

-The sister hotel to the newer Riu Palace, the 700-room Hotel Riu Guanacaste sits right next door overlooking Matapalo Beach.
+The sister hotel to the newer Riu Palace Costa Rica, the 700-room Hotel Riu Guanacaste sits right next door overlooking Matapalo Beach.
 Riu Guanacaste also has the Splash Water World water park and slides as well as the RiuLand Kids Club.
 Riu Guanacaste has more room options than Riu Palace, and like its sister property it also offers two-room family suites.